gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Publication of SHA256 and SHA512 checksums

-If you use the `maven-publish` plugin, Gradle will now automatically upload SHA256 and SHA512 signatures, in addition to the traditional but unsecure MD5 and SHA1 signatures.
+If you use the `maven-publish` or `ivy-publish` plugins, Gradle will now automatically upload SHA256 and SHA512 signatures, in addition to the traditional but unsecure MD5 and SHA1 signatures.

+Publication of SHA256 and SHA512 files is _not_ supported by the deprecated `maven` plugin but works with the legacy `uploadArchives` task for Ivy repositories.

 In addition, the Gradle Module Metadata file also includes SHA256 and SHA512 signatures on referenced artifacts.

 ### Support for in-memory signing with subkeys